 - Ask the doctor if your baby should get a flu shot.

 - Don’t fret if your baby is flinging most of her solid food instead of eating it.
-She will get her nutrients from formula or breastmilk.
-The solid food at this stage is mainly to help her to learn swallowing.
+She will get her nutrients from formula or breast milk.
+The solid food at this stage is mainly to help her learn to swallow.

-Frequently Asked Questions on Development of 6-month Old Baby
+Frequently Asked Questions on the Development of 6-month Old Baby